flenniken/statictea/docs/runCommand.md

 * [runStatementAssignVar](#runstatementassignvar) &mdash; Run a statement and assign the variable if appropriate.
 * [parseSignature](#parsesignature) &mdash; Parse the signature and return the list of parameters or a message.
 * [isFunctionDefinition](#isfunctiondefinition) &mdash; If the statement is the first line of a function definition, return true and fill in the return parameters.
-* [processFunctionSignature](#processfunctionsignature) &mdash; Process the function definition line starting at the signature string.
 * [defineUserFunctionAssignVar](#defineuserfunctionassignvar) &mdash; If the statement starts a function definition, define it and assign the variable.
 * [runCommand](#runcommand) &mdash; Run a command and fill in the variables dictionaries.
 * [runCodeFile](#runcodefile) &mdash; Run the code file and fill in the variables.